istio/istio.io/content/blog/2018/istio-authorization/index.md

 On the other hand, Istio's authorization system is not a traditional RBAC system.
 It also allows users to define **conditions** using
 [combinations of attributes](/docs/reference/config/authorization/constraints-and-properties/).
 This gives Istio flexibility to express complex access control policies.
-In fact, **the “RBAC + conditions” model that Istio authorization adopts, has all the benefits an RBAC system has, and supports the level of flexibility that normally an ABAC system provides.** You'll see some [examples](#examples) below.
+In fact, **the "RBAC + conditions” model that Istio authorization adopts, has all the benefits an RBAC system has, and supports the level of flexibility that normally an ABAC system provides.** You'll see some [examples](#examples) below.